Louiszhu970814/Mask_Detection/README.md

 ## Run detect.py
 ```
-python detect.py
+python MaskDetector.py
 ```
 ## Use your own classifier

-Put your ".pt" files in "./classifier_model" and type
+Put your model files in "./classifier_model"

 ```
-python detect.py --model ./classifier_model/your_model.pt
+python detect.py --model ./classifier_model/your_model.pt --img-size YOUR MODEL INPUT IMAGE SIZE
 ```
+This project will do the preporcess to the input images before feeding them to the model, which will change images from 'BGR' to 'RGB', pixel range from [0,255] to [0,1] and numpy formate to PIL formate.

+### So when you train your model, make sure the model input images are 'RGB',[0,1] and PIL formate

 ## Reference

 https://github.com/YonghaoHe/LFFD-A-Light-and-Fast-Face-Detector-for-Edge-Devices